Behavioral Intervention and Threat Assessment

 Report Behaviors of Concern online system.
 The BITA Committee may discuss student issues and progress during meetings and through team correspondence.
 Confidential student information will only be released to college administration and law enforcement in the event of an emergency or threat.

-The BITA Committee is chaired by the Vice President for Student Affairs and includes the following: Vice President for Academic Affairs or designee, Chief of Police, Dean of Student Development, Deputy Chief of Police, Director of the Center for Students with Disabilities, Director of Counseling and Testing Services, and Executive Director for Human Resources and Organizational Effectiveness.
+The BITA Committee is chaired by the Dean of Enrollment Management & Dean of Students and includes the following: Vice President for Institutional Excellence & Student Success (Vice Chair), Assistant Director of Equity and Compliance, Chief of Police, Coordinator of Accessibility Services/Success Coach, Dean of Student Services/Counselor, Deputy Chief of Police, Director of Human Resources, and Vice President for Academic Affairs (or designee).
 A Licensed Professional Counselor provides consulting services.
 Additional professional consultants may be utilized when deemed necessary.